Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 We also calculated the total MACs breakdown in the vision encoder @tab:ops-breakdown to determine optimal resource allocation within the sub kernels.

-Crucially, for the *Action Expert*, we utilize a static optimization for the Cross-Attention layers: the Key and Value matrices for the VLM context are computed *once* per inference, as the context remains static across the 10 diffusion steps.
+Crucially, for the Action Expert, we utilize a static optimization for the Cross-Attention layers: the Key and Value matrices for the VLM context are computed once per inference, as the context remains static across the 10 diffusion steps.
 Only the Query projections and the attention scores/updates are computed dynamically at each step.
 The Action Expert uses $H_q=12, H_("kv")=4, D_h=80$, while the VLM Backbone uses $H_q=15, H_("kv")=5, D_h=64$.

 #if not use-appendix {
   include "../figures/analytical-modeling/macs-model-breakdown.typ"